 Your GP should arrange for you to see a specialist if you have symptoms that could be due to lung cancer.

 There is no national screening programme for lung cancer in the UK.
-Find out why this is and about research into this subject.
+Read more about lung screening here.

 Find out about the tests used to diagnose lung cancer.